 - 4.1 The Complaints Officer for the Town Council is the Deputy Town Clerk.
-His main duties are: - (i) The day to day operation and management of the procedure, including providing a reference point for staff queries on informal complaints. - (ii) To oversee, and undertake where necessary, the investigation of formal complaints at the first stage, within the relevant time scales. - (iii) To maintain a record of all complaints received including details of the nature of the complaint, action taken, outcome, and time taken to resolve. - (iv) To identify improvement points arising from any complaints. - (v) To identify staff training issues. - 4.2 Certain types of complaint should be referred directly to the Responsible Financial Officer (The Town Clerk) or the Monitoring Officer (Mr A Muir, Legal Services Manager, West Dorset District Council) as statutory officers.
+His main duties are: - (i) The day to day operation and management of the procedure, including providing a reference point for staff queries on informal complaints. - (ii) To oversee, and undertake where necessary, the investigation of formal complaints at the first stage, within the relevant time scales. - (iii) To maintain a record of all complaints received including details of the nature of the complaint, action taken, outcome, and time taken to resolve. - (iv) To identify improvement points arising from any complaints. - (v) To identify staff training issues. - 4.2 Certain types of complaint should be referred directly to the Responsible Financial Officer (The Town Clerk) or the Monitoring Officer at Dorset Council as statutory officers.